ppy/osu-wiki/wiki/Registration/en.md

 *Warning: Having more than one osu! user account at any time is an infringement against the [osu! rules](/wiki/Rules)!*

 1. After [installing](/wiki/Installation) osu! and running it, osu! will prompt you to sign in or register.
 Assuming that you're here because you need an account, click `Create an account`.
-Enter your username (if it's not taken), your email, and your password.
-Then click `Create Account`.

 ![The registration form from the website](img/register.jpg "The registration form")